-- 2.2.
-Before you cook an egg, the egg "white" is not at all white: it's clear.
-After you cook the egg, the "white" is white, because the large amount of globular protein has denatured (i.e., unfolded), and as a consequence, the protein has precipitated.
-Why should unfolding globular protein that are normally soluble in water cause them to stick to each other (which is what "precipitate" means)?
-Create and describe a picture that illustrates your reasoning. - 2.3.
-Lactate dehydrogenase (the last enzyme in human anaerobic glycolysis) is a soluble, multimeric protein.
+- From what you've discover about the structure of ovalbumin, in what way is Panel C (previous page) unrealistic? - 2.2c.
+Lactate dehydrogenase is an enzyme prominent in muscle that shunts glycolysis towards lactate when you are working so hard you have an oxygen deficit.
+Unlike ovalbumin, this protein really does exist as an aggregate at any natural concentration.
 If you were to try to fold a single linear polypeptide chain of lactate dehydrogenase, you would find it impossible to do so without leaving a large number of hydrophobic amino acids exposed to water.
-Create and describe a picture that illustrates why this should be. - 2.4.
+Based on what you've discovered, create and describe a picture that illustrates why this should be. - 2.3.
 Use only the results of Sanger and Tuppy (1951) [Biochem J 49:463-481] to deduce as much of the structure of insulin you can.
 Do this as a group effort (as described below), something like a geometric proof, appealing to observations specific lines within the tables (axioms) -- and assertions you derive from them (theorems).
 A justification may consist of one observation or two prior assertions (assertions from Table 14 don't count towards this total).
 Make sure that your reasoning is transparent.
 For example:

 Assertion Justification

-A. Thr-Pro Table 6, Line 8
+А. Thr-Pro Table 6, Line 8

-B. Thr-(Ala,Lys,Pro) [¶] Table 9, Line 6
+В. Thr-(Ala,Lys,Pro) [¶] Table 9, Line 6

 C. Only one Pro Table 14

-D. Thr-Pro-(Ala,Lys) Assertions A+B+C
+D. Thr-Pro-(Ala,Lys) Assertions $A+B+C^{\dagger}$